alancleary/alancleary.github.io/index.md

 In my spare time I enjoy downhill skiing, rock climbing, and mountain biking.
 I also play guitar when I can.

-I am currently funded by the National Center for Genome Resources and the MSU Applied Algorithms Laboratory.
+I currently work as a Research Scientist for the National Center for Genome Resources and as a Research Assistant for the Applied Algorithms Laboratory at MSU.

 Ph.D, Computer Science, Montana State University, 2013-present
 B.A., Computer Information Science, Western State College of Colorado, 2012